tournament-js/tourney/doc/implementors.md

 ```

 Note the internal `getName(n)` helper which looks `n` levels down and joins all the found names with '::'.
 Since `GroupStage-Tb` contains either a `GroupStage` or `TieBreaker` as its active instance, the one two levels down is either `GroupStage-Tb::GroupStage` or `GroupStage-Tb::Tiebreaker`.
 Regardless of which of the two we are in, this is still arguably considered to be part of the groupstage.
 But how you choose this is up to you.
 Just think about it.

+## naming conventions
+Notes that you probably should follow, but are ultimately just laid out here to understand the intentions of the code.
+The following holds for both tourneys and tournaments:

+### private
+Members starting with `_` are private for all next users of wherever we are:

+- tourney's members starting with `_` should not be used in subclass
+- subclass members starting with `_` should not be uses by user of subclass

+### virtuals
+Prototype methods in subclass that start with `_` are generally virtual calls expected by the base class (because simply hiding a function in a scope is generally better than putting a function on the prototype with `_` prefix unless it has to be used outside the class).

+Tournament/Tourney implements sensible defaults for unimplemented virtuals on the the base prototype, thus this method of factoring out logic has proven quite successful.